simonera/mode_sql_tutorial/README.md

 Write a query that returns songs that ranked between 10 and 20 (inclusive) in 1993, 2003, or 2013.
 Order the results by year and rank, and leave a comment on each line of the WHERE clause to indicate what that line does

 ```
-/*
-Write a query that returns songs that ranked between 10 and 20 (inclusive)
-in 1993, 2003, or 2013.
-Order the results by year and rank, and leave a comment
-on each line of the WHERE clause to indicate what that line does
-*/

 SELECT
   *
 FROM